Kotlin/KEEP/proposals/multi-field-value-classes.md

 **Rules for boxing** are the following:

-* **Boxed when used as other type.** It means that if one uses MFVC as nullable type, implemented interface or `Any`, the boxing will happen: `dRectangle.area` doesn’t require the boxing while `(dRectangle as FigureWithArea<Double>).area` does.
+* **Boxed when used as other type.** It means that if one uses MFVC as nullable type, implemented interface or `Any`, the boxing will happen: `dRectangle.area` does not require the boxing while `(dRectangle as FigureWithArea<Double>).area` does.
 * **When used as type parameter (including function types).** It happens because type parameters are erased in JVM.
 It is the same as for inline classes.
-However, there are exception for the rule:
+However, there are exceptions to the rule:
     * When type parameter upper bound is MFVC.
-    * When type parameter is a type parameter of inline function or lambda.
+    * When type parameter is a type parameter of inline function or inline lambda.
-* **Returning from not inline function.** It happens because it is impossible to pass several objects between frames in JVM.
-The exception is chain of MFVC getters: the compiler replaces `wrapper.segment.p1.x` with getter ``wrapper.`getSegment-p1-x`()`` instead of `wrapper.getSegment().getP1().getX()`.
+* **Returning from not inline function.** *(This point does not apply to primary constructors of MFVC).* It happens because it is impossible to pass several objects between frames in JVM.
+The exception is a chain of MFVC getters: the compiler replaces `wrapper.segment.p1.x` with getter ``wrapper.`getSegment-p1-x`()`` instead of `wrapper.getSegment().getP1().getX()`.
 And this complex getter escapes boxing when getter implementation was initially just reading the field.
 * **Secondary constructors.** As they are replaced with non-inline function.
 * **Passing returned boxed value to another function that expects boxed parameter.** Intermediate value isn’t unboxed due to optimization because it would be boxed back otherwise.
 * **Lateinit variables and properties.** Because nullable types are stored.